 For the purpose of the present Guidelines, work-related R&D achievements refer to any invention or creation that is produced either with subsidy, commission or funding appropriated from the budget of the University or by using the equipment of the University by any full-time faculty or staff member or student of the University while serving or enrolled respectively at the University; same is applicable to any invention or creation set forth by an inventor who is neither a full-time faculty or staff member nor a student of the University but is employed thereby to execute a research project for the University; and, an inventor refers to any person who invented the research achievement in question.

 For the purpose of review and management of R&D achievements, the University shall organize the “Chinese Culture University Management Committee for Research and Development Achievements and Technology Transfers” (“the Research Management Committee”), for which the President shall act as the convener while the Dean of Research and Development shall serve as the executive secretary.

-The Research Management Committee shall be constituted by 15 to 21 members, including, by appointment of the President, the Dean of Academic Affairs, Dean of Student Affairs, Dean of Research and Development, Dean of International and Cross-Strait Affairs, Dean of Continuing Education, Director of the Personnel Office, Director of the Accounting Office, Director of the Center for Information and Communications, Director of the Center for Teaching and Learning Resources, heads of relevant academic units, and several scholars and experts; the members shall serve a term of two years, may be reappointed for consecutive terms, and shall receive no remuneration for such purpose; nevertheless, scholars and experts not affiliated with the University may be discretionarily reimbursed for transportation costs.
+The Research Management Committee shall be constituted by 15 to 21 members, including, by appointment of the President, the Dean of Academic Affairs, Dean of Student Affairs, Dean of General Affairs, Dean of Research and Development, Dean of International and Cross-Strait Affairs, Dean of Continuing Education, Director of the Personnel Office, Director of the Accounting Office, Director of the Office of Information Services, Director of the Center for Teaching and Learning Resources, heads of relevant academic units, and several scholars and experts; the members shall serve a term of two years, may be reappointed for consecutive terms, and shall receive no remuneration for such purpose; nevertheless, scholars and experts not affiliated with the University may be discretionarily reimbursed for transportation costs.

 The responsibilities of the Research Management Committee are as follows: